Dionyx295/rpn_helpers/README.md

 It's better to do it in a specialised virtual environnement : ```python -m venv rpn``` will create a virtual environnement called rpn.

+full_rpn.py can be directly launch to see if the environnemnt installation is successfull.
+Also, it depends on your IDE but for me i had to use ```%matplotlib inline``` to nicely see each graph without the popup interrupting the execution.

 ## seg_to_bbox.py
 Region Proposal Network use bounding boxes, but that data i had was for segmentation : each LiDAR image was associated with a mask.
 So i used this script to transform mask into list of bounding boxes.
 The mask image should have a white background and the object should be black.
 For each image a list of bbox is generated using connected component algorithm, this list is saved in a json file with the same base name as the image.
 All the json files are saved in a directory named bbox (created in the directory containing the masks).
 The directory containing the images should be given directly in the code. (i used absolute link)